ssalaues/hifiberry-snapserver/README.md

 ```

 ### Docker Compose
 The `docker-compose.yaml` file can be used to accomplish virtually the same as the above `docker run` command however in a configurable yaml file.
+This file includes a bind mount to the `/tmp` directory for usage with the `snapfifo` pipe.
+I use this specifically for piping the analog input on the Hifiberry DAC+ ADC into the snapserver however it can be used to pipe any audio source.

 To run snapserver using Hifiberry OS specific folder structure:
 ```